Adventure begins where jungle meets ocean

-Costa Rica is a fantastic, tropical pearl in the heart of Central America, and quite possibly the best backpacking country in this part of the world.
-It offers a perfect combination of beach life, surfing, diving, snorkeling, wildlife and trekking through jungles or up the side of a volcano.
+Costa Rica is a fantastic, tropical pearl in the heart of Central America, and quite possibly the most backpacking-friendly country in this part of the world.
+It offers a perfect combination of beach life, surfing, diving, snorkelling, wildlife and trekking through jungles or up the side of a volcano.

 Costa Rica is a green, lush and colorful country, packed with a total of 28 beautiful national parks.
 If you head in this direction at the end of the rainy season you'll still get some rain, but you'll also get to experience some of the most vibrant and stunning landscape you've ever seen.
 Costa Rica is squeezed between two oceans, and two continents and offers unique habitats and ecosystems.
 The country's smallest national park is located in Manuel Antonio on the Pacific coast.
 The park is home to a huge array of exotic animals: snakes, monkeys, huge lizards, sloths, and naturally birds of every imaginable color.

 Costa Ricans are often referred to as Ticos, a word derived from hermanticos, which means little brothers.
 This sums up the essence of the Costa Rican people really well, as they value family, community and togetherness.
 Generally, Ticos are a warm, friendly and welcoming people.
 Since tourism is such an important part of the country's economy, many Costa Ricans are very hospitable.
 Ticos are also extremely polite, and will often go to great lengths to avoid directly saying no to people, which can be a little confusing for some tourists!

 But it's not just the friendly locals that make you feel right at home.
 Compared to its Central American neighbours, the country is relatively safe: the political situation is stable and there is no military presence on the streets.

 5. Stunning beaches